Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Introduction

-There are several variants of the \textsc{Temporal Graph Realization} problem (\textsc{TGR}) that have been studied: In the periodic \textsc{TGR}, all timestamps are repeated periodically.
+This leads to several variants of the \textsc{Temporal Graph Realization} problem (\textsc{TGR}) that have been studied: In the periodic \textsc{TGR}, all timestamps are repeated periodically.
 The \emph{simple} periodic \textsc{TGR} allows only one timestamp per period, unlike the \emph{multi-label} periodic \textsc{TGR}.
 The constraints on fastest travel times can be either exact values or upper bounds.
 If the given underlying graph is a tree, we call the problem \textsc{Temporal Tree Realization} (\textsc{TTR}).
-In addition to communication networks such as social networks or satellite links, Klobas et al. mention transportation networks as examples of potential applications for the \textsc{TTR}~\cite{TGR_arxive,TGR_sand}.
+In addition to communication networks such as social networks or satellite links, Klobas et al.\ mention transportation networks as examples of potential applications for the \textsc{TTR}~\cite{TGR_arxive,TGR_sand}.
 However, unlike the flow of information in satellite links, transportation networks typically do not carry passengers on an edge in both directions at the same time.
 Therefore, we examine the directed case as a natural generalization.
+Since most public transportation lines run in both directions, we will mostly consider bidirected graphs.
+In tree structures this is necessary to ensure that every vertex is reachable from every other vertex.

 With an application in public transport in mind, the input graph models the infrastructure network where vertices correspond to locations of stops (or stations) and edges connect neighboring stops served by a bus, tram, train or the like.
 In public transport, typical values for the period $\Delta$ are 5, 10, 15 or 20 minutes in urban transport, and 30, 60 or 120 minutes in long-distance train networks.
 The timestamp of an edge $(u,v)$ can be interpreted as the departure time of some vehicle at $u$.
 In a practical setting, traveling along an edge $e$ requires $\ell_e \in \mathbb{N}$ time.
-An edge of length~$\ell$ can be equivalently replaced by a simple path of $\ell$ edges of unit length.
+An edge of length~$\ell$ can be equivalently replaced by a simple path of $\ell$ edges of unit length as shown in~\cref{fig:MinEx}.
 While such a transformation blows up the graph size, it does not change the complexity of the problem (since hardness results are established even for unit length graphs).
 For simplicity, we will therefore consider only unit-length graphs.
-We assume that a faster travel time is never detrimental and therefore consider upper bounds on the travel time instead of exact values.
-Since most public transportation lines run in both directions, we will mostly consider bidirected graphs throughout the paper.
-In tree structures this is necessary to ensure that every vertex is reachable from every other vertex.